 There is growing interest from global stakeholders — biopharma, regulators, and patients — to analyze digital health information either posted online by patients or captured by pharma through patient/HCP requests.
 This information represents a large repository of safety and patient experience insights that could supplement data from existing sources.
 Panelists in this DIAmond session will address how digital health information can be analyzed to support medical affairs, pharmacovigilance and commercialization efforts.
 Topics addressed include an overview of techniques, use cases, compliance with regulatory guidelines, and patient privacy.

 In this DIAmond session, innovative thinkers project the impact of some of the most radical emerging technologies on the future of biomedical research.
-From autonomous protocol development driven by artificial intelligence to digitally enabled precision medicine to “research as a care option” supported by advanced analytics, the expert panel will explore radical changes that will improve the biopharmaceutical development process of the future and the radical technologies that will make them possible.
+From real-time patient monitoring through mHealth technology to digitally enabled precision medicine to “research as a care option” supported by advanced analytics, the expert panel will explore extreme changes that will improve the biopharmaceutical development process of the future and the radical technologies that will make them possible.

 This session was developed in collaboration with Research America.